 Burlington, VT 05401

 Thank you for choosing to submit your product to the Vermont WIC Program for consideration.
 We select foods for inclusion in the Vermont Food Guide based on federal regulations, statewide availability, packaging and cost.
 Not all food submissions will be approved.

 Vermont provides food benefits through an Electronic Benefits Transfer system.
 All eligible products require a UPC or PLU code.
 All allowed fresh fruits and vegetables with an individual UPC code needs to be mapped to the closest PLU code or to 4469.

 If you wish to be on Vermont WIC’s email distribution list please call or email us:

 Product Submission Instructions

 Foods currently on Vermont WIC's approved food list do not need to be resubmitted.

-- For Brand Specific food categories, please submit your product for consideration between December 1st and March 31st for inclusion beginning October 1st.
+- For Brand Specific food categories, please submit your product for consideration between February 1st and March 31st for inclusion beginning October 1st.